-The alarm rings at 3:45 a.m. to rouse us for our 4:30 ride to Aeroparque, the downtown Buenos Aires airport situated by the river, on our way north to Salta Argentina
+The alarm rings at 3:45 a.m. to rouse us for our 4:30 ride to Aeroparque, the downtown Buenos Aires airport situated by the river, on our way north to Salta, Argentina.

 Almost a year later and 335 days on the road, these early hours still kill me.
-We have a 6:00 a.m. flight north to Salta where we will be spending the next four days exploring the Andes, their lowlands and following the route of the famous Tren a las Nubes, the train to the clouds.
+We have a 6:00 a.m. flight north to Salta where we will be spending the next four days exploring the Andes, and their lowlands and following the route of the famous Tren a las Nubes, the train to the clouds.
 We have ordered a “remise”, a prearranged, non-taxi car hire, and he is scheduled to pick us up outside our apartment at 4:30.
 The ride is confirmed by phone, in Spanish, at 4:25.
 We wait until 5:05 and out of frustration, hail a cab.
-Buenos Aires is a city that never sleeps, and it seems there is any number of cabs to take even at this bleary-eyed hour.
-Southern Winds airlines is pleasant enough with tons of leg room and a nice inflight snack.
+Buenos Aires is a city that never sleeps, and it seems there is a number of cabs to take even at this bleary-eyed hour.
+Southern Winds airlines are pleasant enough with tons of legroom and a nice inflight snack.
 The two-hour flight is full of snoozing and completely uneventful.
 We arrive to a sunny, crisp and clear day, our hotel van waiting to bring us to town and our hotel.

 Wide, Flat, Spring-fed Valleys

 Our first views outside of Buenos Aires are not surprising: wide, flat, spring-fed valleys surrounded by long, high, and very dry mountain ranges.
 The city of Salta is pleasant enough, the main square is the center of the town’s café and business life.
 We cannot check into the hotel until after 11:30, so we drop our bags and check out the many tours and excursion outfits that line our street, leading to the main square.
 We opt for 2 days of touring, our last day will be a free day to explore the town and “hang out’ until our flight in the early evening.
-All tours are full days and start at 7:00 a.m. and our first day’s tour will be a 13 hour day.
+All tours are full days and start at 7:00 a.m. and our first day’s tour will be a 13-hour day.